aldenm01/stat386-projects/_posts/2022-09-26-Tutorial_Title.md

 ---
 layout: post
-title:  "Why You Should have Stayed Awake in Stats Class.
-Important Things You Missed."
+title:  Becoming Dangerous in the Infinite World of Information Manipulating ANY Dataset
 date:   2022-09-26
 author: Alden
 description: Title for my Tutorial